wondrousWebWorks/realm-of-rantarctica/README.md

 In order to fit the fantasy nature of the game, unconventional fonts were selected from **Google Fonts**.
 The selected fonts have to be slighty quirky and more cartoony in design, while still being legible.
 Sample phrases featured in the game were entered in **Google Fonts** to see how they were displayed.
 Ultimately, the fonts below were selected to be used in clearly defined areas in the game.

-- [Girassol](https://fonts.google.com/specimen/Girassol) - used for the game title and character display names
+- [Girassol](https://fonts.google.com/specimen/Girassol) - used for the game title, modal headings, Select Battleground screen heading and Post Battle screen heading
-- [Acme](https://fonts.google.com/specimen/Acme) - used for character and game stats
+- [Acme](https://fonts.google.com/specimen/Acme) - used for all button text, modal body text, timer text, Battle screen bottom row containers and Post Battle screen message
-- [Mansalva](https://fonts.google.com/specimen/Mansalva) - used for buttons, alerts and all other game text
+- [Mansalva](https://fonts.google.com/specimen/Mansalva) - music and sound volume, currently loaded track, Sound Info modal label, Select Battleground card headers and battle info

 #### Icons